Zubeidaa: Plot

-Zubeidaa is the story of Riyaz's (Rajit Kapoor) search to understand his mother, who is not known to him, as he was brought up by his maternal grandmother in the absence of his mother.
-His mother's name was Zubeidaa (Karisma Kapoor) and she was the only daughter of a filmmaker named Suleman Seth (Amrish Puri).
-Zubeidaa acts in films secretly, but when her father finds out he forbids her to carry on and quickly arranges her marriage to his friend's son Dr. Mehboob Alam who becomes a Gharjamai.
+Zubeidaa is the story of Riyaz's search to understand his mother, who is not known to him, as he was brought up by his maternal grandmother in the absence of his mother.
+His mother's name was Zubeidaa, and she was the only daughter of a filmmaker named Suleman Seth.
+Zubeidaa acts in films secretly, but when her father finds out, he forbids her to carry on and quickly arranges her marriage to his friend's son, Dr. Mehboob Alam, who becomes a Gharjamai.
 Things seem happy for her when she gives birth to Riyaz.
 However, a disagreement arises between Suleman and Mehboob's father, and Mehboob divorces Zubeidaa a few days after she gives birth.

-Heartbroken Zubeidaa then meets Maharaja Vijayendra Singh of Fatehpur (Manoj Bajpayee).
-Vijayendra is already married to Maharani Mandira Devi (Rekha) and is the father of two children.
-Nevertheless, he falls in love with Zubeidaa and they get married, but there is continuous turmoil in their relationship.
+Heartbroken Zubeidaa then meets Maharaja Vijayendra Singh of Fatehpur.
+Vijayendra is already married to Maharani Mandira Devi and is the father of two children.
+Nevertheless, he falls in love with Zubeidaa, and they get married, but there is continuous turmoil in their relationship.
 Riyaz learns through Zubeidaa's journal that though she loved Vijayendra dearly, she was unable to follow the stifling customs of the palace.
-She was also uncomfortable because of her brother-in-law Uday Singh's sexual advances towards her, and his demands of her to have an extra-marital affair with him.
+She was also uncomfortable because of her brother-in-law Uday Singh's sexual advances towards her and his demands of her to have an extramarital affair with him.

 Riyaz travels to Fatehpur and asks many people about his mother.
-However, all except Mandira, whom Zubeidaa called "Mandy Didi", either deny that his mother ever existed, or say that she was a horrible woman who seduced their king and caused his death in a plane crash.
+However, all except Mandira, whom Zubeidaa called "Mandy Didi," either deny that his mother ever existed or say that she was a horrible woman who seduced their king and caused his death in a plane crash.

-On reading the journal, Riyaz finds out that Vijayendra had become a politician, and was about to go to Delhi for an important meeting.
-Zubeidaa felt frustrated that whenever her husband needed help he looked to Mandira for support, and at the last minute, she insisted that only she will accompany him to the meeting.
+On reading the journal, Riyaz finds out that Vijayendra had become a politician and was about to go to Delhi for an important meeting.
+Zubeidaa felt frustrated that whenever her husband needed help, he looked to Mandira for support, and at the last minute, she insisted that only she would accompany him to the meeting.
 The plane crashes, killing Zubeidaa and Vijayendra.
-It is indicated that Uday Singh probably had the plane sabotaged to kill Vijayendra and Mandira so that he could get both - Zubeidaa and the kingdom.
+It is indicated in an introspective scene that Zubeidaa becomes afraid of losing Vijayendra, since she loves him so dearly and thus, decides to kill both herself and him even though she knew it was wrong.
+She felt that if they cannot be together in this life, they could be together in afterlife for eternity.

 In the end, Riyaz gets the missing tape of his mother's only film, from Mandira.
 The movie ends with him finally getting to watch the film with his grandmother shedding tears of happiness, watching Zubeidaa dancing happily as the spirited soul that she truly was.